SEO My Website Guru SEO Blog

 A group of professionals collaborating around a digital screen displaying SEO data and maps in a bright modern office.

-Local SEO still matters in 2026 because it helps real businesses show up where decisions happen.
-Google Business Profiles , fresh reviews, and accurate location signals drive visibility on maps, mobile, and AI results.
+Local SEO still matters in 2026 because it helps real businesses show up where local choices get made.
+Google Business Profiles , fresh reviews, and clear location signals guide visibility across maps, mobile, and AI results.
+Companies that stay active earn steady attention while others slip out of view.

 Key Takeaways